alvaro-o/Customer-churn-prediction/README.md

 # CUSTOMER CHURN PREDICTION

 This project was completed as part of Zrive School Data Science program in collaboration with a small team of students for Komorebi AI.
-Authors: Alejandro Marcos, Álvaro Ortega, Eduardo Ezponda and Maick Mosquera
+Authors: Alejandro Marcos, Álvaro Ortega, Eduardo Ezponda and Maick Mosquera.
 Mentor: Guillermo Santamaría

 ## Objective